Does internet privacy exist anymore? Maybe.

 The internet has changed greatly in the last 15 years and I think our way of looking at the internet needs to change as well.
-Everyday, the interent becomes closer and closer to physical reality.
+Everyday, the internet becomes closer and closer to physical reality.

 Doesn’t it make sense then, that our actions on the digital internet should begin to more accurately reflect our actions in the physical world?
 At least until privacy measures are improved?

 Because I understand how easy it is to track someone’s actions online, I have changed my mindset on the internet.
-I was never using the internet illegaly or anything, but I am much more conscious of what type of footprint I leave behind online.
+I was never using the internet illegally or anything, but I am much more conscious of what type of footprint I leave behind online.